 No one else will ever walk in the shoes you are walking.
 So document what is happening so you can reflect on it.
 It is very therapeutic and will help you process through all the feeling of unemployment and financial stress.

 If you have made it this far in reading this post, I would like to encourage you.
 Unemployment doesn’t last forever.
 It is a season of learning and a season of loss.
 I realize that you may be filled with a lot of fear and anxiety, but you will get through this.

 Once you make it to the other side and you have a job, or your husband has a job, you will be so happy.
-You will have your own life lessons to reflect on.
+You will have your own life lessons of unemployment to reflect on.
 I encourage you to write them down so you can remember them.

-Eventually you will be on the other side of unemployment.
+Eventually, you will be on the other side of unemployment.
 Then it will be your turn to help someone when they are going through it.